user

 We won’t leave you hanging.
 To answer our opening questions:

-- When does .NET Core 3.1 lose support?
+• When did .NET Core 3.1 lose support?
 December 3, 2022.
 Start considering migration plans now!

 There is a lot to talk about when it comes to .NET long-term support, like maintaining applications running on deprecated frameworks, or using CI/CD practices to help keep up with the new annual release cadence.